oneapi-src/level-zero-tests/perf_tests/ze_peer/README.md

   -m                          run tests in multiprocess -d                          destination device
   -s                          source device
-  -z                          size to run
+  -n                          max number of devices to use to run all to all.
+By default, only devices 0 and 1 are used -z                          size to run
   -v                          validate data (only 1 iteration is executed) -q                          query for number of engines available